Basil of Caesarea

 What is the best place to start reading Basil of Caesarea?

-A good starting point for reading Basil is 'On the Holy Spirit,' which provides insight into his theological thought on the Trinity.
-For those interested in his pastoral and social teachings, his letters offer a more personal glimpse into his life and work.
+A good starting point for reading Basil of Caesarea is 'On the Holy Spirit,' which provides insight into his theological thought and defense of the Holy Spirit's divinity.
+His letters also offer a personal glimpse into his life and the issues he addressed.